Work with us

-We are committed to being a diverse organisation that is truly representative of the communities we serve.
-We are an equal opportunities employer with an inclusive environment where all employees can contribute to their fullest potential.
+Fair4All Finance is committed to being a diverse organisation that is truly representative of the people and communities we serve.
+We are an equal opportunities employer with an inclusive environment where different experiences, expertise and perspectives are valued, where everyone is encouraged to grow and develop and all team members can contribute to their fullest potential.

 As CEO of Fair4All Finance Sacha leads the organisation to deliver on our mission: to increase the financial wellbeing of people in vulnerable circumstances through access to fair and affordable financial products and services.
 She has a background in driving purpose led change in business through her previous roles as CEO at Grant Thornton and as the inaugural chair of Access Accountancy.